 - You also have to submit photos of your vehicle to show that there isn’t any prior or existing damage

 If you’re interested in renting a vehicle on Getaround, there’s a screening process to ensure that only verified renters can use the site.
-You’ll go through a signup process and background check that’s really similar to what you’d go through if you want to drive for Instacart or Shipt or any of the rideshare companies.
+You’ll go through a signup process, and Getaround cross-checks driving records with the credit bureau and 16 other points of reference.

 The renter eligibility requirements are: